prioritizr/prioritizr/docs/reference/presolve_check.md

 What can you do if a conservation planning problem fails to pass these checks?
-Well, this function will have thrown some warning messages describing the source of these issues, so read them carefully.
+Well, this function will have thrown some warning messages describing the source of the issue(s), so read them carefully.
 For instance, a common issue is when a relatively large penalty value is specified for boundary ([`add_boundary_penalties()`](https://prioritizr.net/reference/add_boundary_penalties.md))